 Not all peptides do the same thing.
 The skincare industry uses four main categories, and understanding these is the only way to evaluate whether a product makes sense for your goals.

 Signal peptides tell your skin to produce more collagen, elastin, and other structural proteins.
 This is what most people think all peptides do.
 Examples include Matrixyl (palmitoyl pentapeptide-4) and palmitoyl tripeptide-1.
 Clinical studies show these can improve firmness and reduce fine lines with consistent use over 8 to 12 weeks.
+In a 2005 double-blind trial in the International Journal of Cosmetic Science, a moisturizer with palmitoyl pentapeptide gave significant improvement versus placebo for reduction in wrinkles and fine lines across 93 women over 12 weeks.

 Enzyme-inhibitor peptides slow down the enzymes that break down collagen and elastin.
 The idea is to preserve what you already have rather than stimulate new production.
 Soy-derived peptides and rice peptides fall into this category.
 The research here is thinner than for signal peptides.